 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Santiago, it will feel like home.

-You live in a homestay in Santiago with a family or señora, who helps facilitate your language learning and integration into the Chilean community.
-Your homestay hosts provide three meals daily.
+Homestays - You live in a homestay in Santiago with a family or señora, who helps facilitate your language learning and integration into the Chilean community.
+19 meals per week are included.

 Part of making you feel at home in Santiago is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.